nixpulvis/EUI/docs/branching.md

 # Branching Plan

 We will be following a very common branching scheme, as illustrated below.
 This is to help keep major changes isolated from other changes.
 The main idea is, there will be a working branch.
 This will be where _non_ feature changes are made.
 Then for every major feature we will make a new branch for it, and merge it when we feel it's ready.
+Please find some time and read through [this document](http://git-scm.com/book/en/Git-Branching-What-a-Branch-Is)

 ![](http://nvie.com/img/2009/12/Screen-shot-2009-12-24-at-11.32.03.png)